 HMO Mortgage Typical Loan to Value

-Typically the minimum HMO property value is £75,000 (qualifying areas) and for MUFBs it is £120,000.
-A maximum loan to value (LTV) currently is around 75% and the maximum number of bedrooms is 12, though some lenders will go to 20.
+Typically the minimum HMO property value is £75,000 (qualifying areas) and for MUFBs minimum property value is £120,000 with £1 million available up to 70% and £1.5 million up to 65% LTV.
+A maximum loan to value (LTV) currently is around 75% and the maximum number of bedrooms (HMO) is 12, though some lenders will go to 20.
 This figure (12) also typically applies to MUFBs i.e. maximum 12 units.
 Special attention also needs to be considered when purchasing your HMO to ensure and qualify minimum HMO room dimension/s (statute & local authority requirements).
 While the majority of MUFB mortgage lenders will loan against a minimum of 25sqm per unit.
 If you are in the fortunate position of having a larger deposit than 25% then this may well attract preferred rates.